 The new novel from the award-winning writer, Ben Fergusson, author of THE SPRING OF KASPER MEIER and THE OTHER HOFFMANN SISTER.

-'THE OTHER HOFFMANN SISTER confirms [Fergusson's] talent for atmospheric, morally complex historical fiction' Sunday Times In West Berlin in 1989, eighteen-year-old Ralf has just left school and is living a final golden summer with his three best friends.
+In West Berlin in 1989, eighteen-year-old Ralf has just left school and is living a final golden summer with his three best friends.
 They spend their days swimming, smoking and daydreaming about the future, oblivious to the storm gathering on the other side of the Berlin Wall.

 But an unsettling discovery about his family and a meeting with the mysterious Oz shatters everything Ralf thought he knew about love and loyalty.
 And as old Cold War tensions begin to tear his life apart, he finds himself caught up in a web of deceit, forced to make impossible choices about his country, his family and his heart.